Perhaps New Helvetia’s problem isn’t the homeless. Maybe they should just brew better beer

 In the digital age, shaming people has become a sport.
 Let’s not do it here.

 Instead, let’s focus on a bigger point: This homeless crisis we are experiencing is here and it’s not going away.
-It’s become a part of daily life.
-As part of that daily life, plenty of businesses are coping with it and thriving despite it.
+It’s part of daily life.
+Plenty of businesses cope with it and thrive despite it.
 And not just in Sacramento but across the country and across the nation.

 Dealing with homelessness and the plight of New Helvetia are two separate issues.
-To get people off the streets, Mayor Darrell Steinberg has been pushing his council colleagues to locate and get approval for shelters around the city that will get people into services.
-There is a shelter coming that will service the people very near New Helvetia.
+To get people off the streets, Sacramento Mayor Darrell Steinberg has been pushing his council colleagues to locate and get approval for shelters around the city that will get people into services.
+A shelter is coming for the people very near New Helvetia.

-All of us in Sacramento need to wrap our minds around the idea that doing nothing on homelessness will accomplish nothing.
+We need to wrap our minds around the idea that doing nothing on homelessness will accomplish nothing.
 If you don’t like the idea of shelters, come up with a better idea.
 If you can’t, then your complaints are not helping anything.
-If anything, we should use New Helvetia as an example of what we need to avoid in order to move the needle on homelessness.
+If anything, we should use New Helvetia as an example of what we need to avoid to move the needle on homelessness.

 We need to support and fund more ways to get people off our streets.
 The more ideas the better.
-But blaming homeless people falls flat when we look around and see other businesses doing well in our community.
+But blaming homeless people falls flat when we look around and see other businesses doing well.

 If you live near New Helvetia, check it out.
 It’s a good place.
 Gull is a good guy.
 We should all support our neighborhood businesses.